Alumni Awardees’ Achievements

 Alex, a 2018 recipient of the CRLS Core Values Scholarship, graduated from Wellesley College in 2022 and is a 2023 Thomas R. Pickering Foreign Affairs Graduate Fellow at Johns Hopkins University, studying for a career with the U.S. Foreign Service.

-“The Core Values scholarship helped me with my first year of tuition at Wellesley College but it also had an impact on me intrapersonally.
+“The Core Values Scholarship helped me with my first year of tuition at Wellesley College but it also had an impact on me intrapersonally.
 I transitioned from high school to college with greater confidence in myself because I knew that someone believed in me by awarding me the scholarship.
 That little bit of hope goes a long way when making a major life change into uncharted territory.”

 Photo courtesy of Alex